rojinthapa/Learning-journal-PWA/README.md

 ## 📖 About This Project

 This is my learning journal and portfolio for the FGCT6021 Mobile Application Development unit.
-It started as a simple frontend project and evolved into a full-stack application with Flask backend.
+It has evolved from a simple static site into a full-stack Progressive Web App (PWA) with offline support.

 ### ✨ Features